phyletica/ecoevolity/docs/installation.rst

 We have created a Docker container with |eco| built in.
 To get started, you first need to
 `install Docker <https://www.docker.com/community-edition>`_.
+If you're on a Mac or Windows machine, might need to sign up for a free Docker account to download it.
 Once Docker is installed and running pull down our Docker image::

     $ docker pull phyletica/ecoevolity-docker